 Application Materials

-Please contact Deputy Director Mel Brittner Wells via email (mel.brittnerwells@umontana.edu) with any questions you have about the program.
+Please contact us at hellol@baucusinstitute.org with any questions.
 We look forward to reviewing your application.

 The Max Baucus Institute

-The Max S. Baucus Institute invites applications from undergraduate and graduate students attending any Montana-based college or university, including tribal colleges, Montana State University, and University of Montana, to be 2024 Baucus Leaders Montana (MT).
+The Max S. Baucus Institute invites from undergraduate and graduate students attending Montana-based universities and colleges to be 2026 Baucus Leaders MT.
 This is a paid summer internship opportunity.

 The Baucus Institute is a Montana-based nonprofit founded on Max's extensive public service career as the longest-serving U.S. Senator for Montana, and the U.S. Ambassador to China.
 We work to break down barriers so that Montana students can see, serve, and lead locally and throughout the world.
 We do this through three areas of focus: public service, climate, and U.S.-China relations.